Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Expansion of the Solution

 We would like to emphasize that this system has the same structure as the original PDAE~\eqref{eq:PDAE:eps}.
 By Proposition~\ref{prop_weak_op_B_noeps_reg} we conclude that~$\dot m_0 \in L^2(0,T;\M)$.
 Hence, we can apply the estimate for mild solutions~\eqref{eqn_estimate_clas} with right-hand sides~$\g=0$, $\f=-\eps\, \dot m_0$, and~$\h=0$.
 With $p(0)=p_0(0)$ we conclude

 The second term of the right-hand side is bounded by $\eps^2 \widetilde C_\text{data}$, since~$\D \dot m_0 = \dot \f - \K \dot p_0= \dot \f - \K \B^- \dot \h - \K \dot \pt_0$, where $\dot \pt_0$ solves the formal derivative of~\eqref{eq:PDAE:noEps_pot} with initial value~$\pstar$; see also~\cite[Th.
 IV.27.2]{Wlo92}. \end{proof} \begin{remark} In the case $\eps\, \dot m(0) = \f(0) -\K p(0) - \D m(0) = 0$, which is equivalent to $m(0) = m_0(0)$, Theorems~\ref{thm_p0m0} and~\ref{thm_p0m0_2} state that~$p_0$ is a first-order approximation of~$p$ in terms of~$\eps$, measured in~$L^\infty(0,T;\cH)$ and~$L^2(0,T;\P)$.
-Further, $m_0$ is a first-order approximation of~$m$ in $L^2(0,T;\M)$ and, under the conditions of Theorem~\ref{thm_p0m0_2}, an approximation of order~$\frac 12$ in $C([0,T],\M)$. \end{remark} \begin{remark} In the finite-dimensional case, the obtained results for $m-m_0$ also match with~\cite[Ch.~2.5, Th.~5.1]{KokKO99}.
+Further, $m_0$ is a first-order approximation of~$m$ in $L^2(0,T;\M)$ and, under the conditions of Theorem~\ref{thm_p0m0_2}, an approximation of order~$\sfrac 12$ in $C([0,T],\M)$. \end{remark} \begin{remark} In the finite-dimensional case, the obtained results for $m-m_0$ also match with~\cite[Ch.~2.5, Th.~5.1]{KokKO99}.
 For~$p-p_0$, however, one has $\|p-p_0\|_{L^\infty(0,T)} = \O(\eps)$ in the finite-dimensional setting, independent of the initial data.
-A careful analysis shows that the here derived estimates are optimal \cite[App.~C]{AltZ18ppt}.
+Ghisi and Gobbino showed the same convergence rates for the damped wave equation (Example~\ref{exp:wave}) with homogeneous right-hand side and regular enough initial values as well as proved their sharpness \cite[Th.~2.2 \&~2.3]{GhiG06}.
+Our assumed initial values, however, are less regular and a careful analysis shows that the here derived estimates are optimal \cite[App.~C]{AltZ18ppt}.
 This is also numerically confirmed in Section~\ref{sect:numerics}. \end{remark} \begin{remark} If the operator $\A$ is non-negative in addition to Assumption~\ref{ass:operators}, then the constant $C_{\A}$ in the estimates of Theorems~\ref{thm_p0m0} and~\ref{thm_p0m0_2} can be set to zero.
 If~$\A$ is elliptic, then the bounds can be further improved such that the exponential function therein is strictly monotonic decreasing. \end{remark}